imnotteixeira/http-node-workshop/presentation.md

 A Drinks Vending machine powered by HTTP.

 This application is used to buy drinks on a vending machine, but it lacks implementation, because it was an LGP project and they lost too much time on "Ideation phase" 👀.

+You can use .highlight[hoppscotch.io] to test your API in the browser (beware of CORS), or .highlight[Postman] or .highlight[httpie] if you and something running locally.

 ---